The First-Year at Landmark College

 Students in Strategic Transition Entry Point (STEP) and Language Intensive Curriculum (LIC) programs receive direct technology instruction during class time.
 Credit students are encouraged to make appointments with an Educational Technology specialist located in the DCAS to receive one on one instruction.

-Career Connections is here to help students take the next step towards their career, whether that be securing an internship, discussing a transfer plan, or researching academic fields of study and future career paths that will maximize their strengths and skills.
+Career Connections is here to help students take the next step towards their career, whether securing an internship, discussing a transfer plan, or researching academic fields of study and future career paths that will maximize their strengths and skills.
 We provide a welcoming space for self-exploration and the development of independent skills needed to pursue careers and other academic programs beyond Landmark.

 Career Connections works with students through individual appointments, workshops, campus events, and providing resources for students to work on their goals independently.